 Are there any artists to look out for on the horizon from the label?
 Jean [Cézaire] is constantly on the look out for new artists.
 We recently signed Duñe and Saje who are putting out some very good lo-fi future pop.

+And as for your own sound, how has that evolved with the label since 2012?
+Who are your big influences?
 We all share tracks – sometimes we just sit at the studio and listen to music together for hours.
 Seeing everyone developing their own project is also very stimulating.
 I guess the fact that we share a studio is a big plus for that.
 As for me, I’m influenced by nu-soul and old funk and disco records generally.

 You are known for being key in the development of French touch.
 How would you describe that to someone who doesn't know what it is?
 French house used to be a lot about sampling, creating new music with old records, deconstructing to bring something new.
 Now this perception has changed a bit and the common thing that brings the French scene together is the groove, the soul and disco influences.
 Many French producers like Cerrone are very talented nad were prolific during the disco era, so maybe it's part of our heritage.

 How does French house fit into today's musical landscape?
 I think it’s going great.
 I see many French producers playing all over the world.
-The limits in terms of creativity are being pushed as well, and the sound is constantly evolving.You also experiment with different BPM ranges.
-What do you, as an artist, get out of mixing things up like this?
+The limits in terms of creativity are being pushed as well, and the sound is constantly evolving.

+Aside from your music, your Tumblr page is like one big image-based diary, with photos of your travels and also your friends.
+Why do you think it's important to have that sort of engagement with fans?
 I should upload it a little more regularly.
 I feel it’s important to share a background, stuff that you like, pictures you take, things like that.
 It gives a perspective to your music sometimes.